 BCFSA does not use IRIS to send regulatory advisories.
 These will be sent via email to the primary contact of each regulated entity.

 IRIS can be used to upload other ad hoc submissions where no specific set of required documents are indicated, using the “Other Submission” option in IRIS.

 The process for uploading these documents is the same for submitting other standard filings.

 The submission itself will be visible to all account administrators, however the attachments will not be accessible to other account administrators or even the submitter.

-Essentially, we do not allow users to download attachments once submitted, except for extracted filings.
+Essentially, we do not allow users to download attachments once submitted.
 Currently, only one access level is being implemented for IRIS users.